Cliff Richard: 1976–1994: Renaissance

 With "We Don't Talk Anymore" in 1979, Richard finally began to receive some extended success in the United States to follow on from the success of "Devil Woman" in 1976.
 In 1980, "Carrie" broke into the US top 40, followed by "Dreamin'", which reached No. 10.
 His 1980 duet "Suddenly" with Olivia Newton-John, from the film Xanadu, peaked at No. 20, followed by "A Little in Love" (No. 17) and "Daddy's Home" (No. 23) in 1981.
 After many years of limited success in the US, three of his singles simultaneously charted on the last Hot 100 of 1980 ("A Little in Love", "Dreamin'", and "Suddenly").
-The videos for "We Don't Talk Anymore", "A Little in Love", and "Dreamin'" were among the first to be played by MTV upon its launch in 1981.

-In the UK meanwhile, "Carrie" reached No. 4 and "Dreamin'" peaked at No. 8.
+In the UK, meanwhile, "Carrie" reached No. 4 and "Dreamin'" peaked at No. 8.
 In a retrospective review of "Carrie", AllMusic journalist Dave Thompson praised "Carrie" as being "an enthrallingly atmospheric number.
 One of the most electrifying of all Cliff Richard's recordings."

 In 1980, Richard officially changed his name, by deed poll, from Harry Rodger Webb to Cliff Richard.
 At the same time, he received, from the Queen, the award of Officer of the Order of the British Empire for services to music and charity.

-In 1981, the single "Wired for Sound" hit No. 4 in the UK and also became Richard's biggest hit in Australia since the early 1960s.
-To finish the year, "Daddy's Home" hit No. 2 in the UK.
+In 1981, the single "Wired for Sound" reached No. 4 in the UK and also became Richard's biggest hit in Australia since the early 1960s.
+To finish the year, "Daddy's Home" reached No. 2 in the UK.
 On the singles chart, Richard was having his most consistent period of top twenty hits since the mid-1960s.
 He also was amassing a string of top ten albums, including I'm No Hero, Wired for Sound, Now You See Me, Now You Don't, a live album he recorded with the Royal Philharmonic Orchestra titled Dressed for the Occasion, and Silver, marking his 25th year in show business in 1983.

-In 1986, Richard reached No. 1 by teaming up with The Young Ones to re-record his smash hit "Living Doll" for the charity Comic Relief.
+In 1986, Richard reached No. 1 by teaming up with the cast of the comedy series The Young Ones to re-record "Living Doll" for the charity Comic Relief.
 Along with the song, the recording contained comedy dialogue between Richard and the Young Ones.
-That same year Richard opened in the West End as a rock musician called upon to defend Earth in a trial set in the Andromeda Galaxy in the multi-media Dave Clark musical Time.
+That same year, Richard opened in the West End as a rock musician called upon to defend Earth in a trial set in the Andromeda Galaxy in the multi-media Dave Clark musical Time.
 Three Richard singles, "She's So Beautiful", which reached No. 17 in the UK, "It's in Every One of Us" and "Born To Rock 'n Roll", were released over 1985 and 1986 from the concept album recorded for Time.